Allergy Blood Testing

 Is there anything else I should know?

-Sometimes a health practitioner will look at other blood tests for an indirect indication of an ongoing allergic process, including a total IgE level or a complete blood count (CBC) and white blood cell differential (specifically eosinophils and basophils).
+Sometimes, a healthcare practitioner will look at other blood tests for an indirect indication of an ongoing allergic process, including a total IgE level or a complete blood count (CBC) and white blood cell differential (specifically eosinophils and basophils).
 Increases in these test results may suggest an allergy, but they may also be elevated for other reasons.

 Your healthcare provider may also try eliminating foods from your diet and then reintroducing them to find out what you are allergic to.
 It is important that these tests be done under close medical supervision, as a life-threatening anaphylactic reaction is possible.